richelbilderbeek/galen_programmeringstavling_stadsbibliotek_uppsala_2022/README.md

    Svartbäcksgatan 17, 753 75 Uppsala
  * Kostnad: gratis

-# Details

-:construction: This page is in English for now

-:construction: These are all suggestions for now

 ## Text for contestants

  * Your purpose is to learn how to do awesome things quickly